com-480-data-visualization/com-480-project-vrddrv/README.md

- Circualr diagramm of your currently completed classes. |  General information about the class GPA and number of taken creadits in the center         |  Distribution of grades Columns represent classes, obtained grades and credits |  Graph of prerequisites On the top rigth corner table of reqirements of the program (those which are met are colored in green) | Information about students who takes this class (which program, average GPA, year)
+ Circualr diagramm of your currently completed classes. |  General information about the class GPA and number of taken creadits in the center         |  Distribution of grades Columns represent classes, obtained grades and credits |  Graph of prerequisites Table of requirements of the program on the top right corner  (those which are met are colored in green) | Information about students who takes this class (which program, average GPA, year)